Daniel-Lanchares/Traffic_flow_simulation--1st_Semester_2022--/README.md

 Building upon [this work](https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f) and exchanging Pygame for Vpython, which is not only 3D but also better suited for physical simulations in general, we can define a stretch of road in which our vehicles will be able to move.
-We can recover our calculus lessons to implement Bézier curves a series of small straight roads _et voilà!_.
+We can recover our calculus lessons to implement Bézier curves as a series of small straight roads _et voilà!_.
 Though one ought to be careful with the refresh rate of the renderer or will end up with blinking cars.
 By adjusting their handles we can create any road we might think of.

-On the vehicles themselves, we can customize their size, colour and stats (speed, acceleration, deceleration...)
+On the vehicles themselves, we can customize their size, colour and stats (speed, acceleration, deceleration...)...
+TO BE CONTINUED

 ![intersection simulator](https://raw.githubusercontent.com/Daniel-Lanchares/Traffic_flow_simulation--1st_Semester_2022--/main/Pictures_&_Figures/Intersection.png?raw=true)

+Check [the SimulacionIDM's README file](SimulacionIDM/README.md) to find more in-depth information about how the simulation is structured and how it works under the hood.